Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Box 1: Create a server application.
 Box 2: Create a client application.
 Box 3: Deploy an AKS cluster.
 Box 4: Create a custom RBAC role.
 - [ ] Box 1: Create a custom RBAC role.
 Box 2: Create an RBAC binding.
 Box 3: Create a client application.
 Box 4: Create a server application.

+### You plan to use Azure Resource Manager templates to perform multiple deployments of identically configured Azure virtual machines.
+The password for the administrator account of each deployment is stored as a secret in different Azure Key Vaults.
+You need to identify a method to dynamically construct a resource ID that will designate the key vault containing the appropriate secret during each deployment.
+The name of the key vault and the name of the secret will be provided as inline parameters.
+What should you use to construct the resource ID?

+- [ ] a key vault access policy.
+- [x] a linked template.
+- [ ] a parameters file.
+- [ ] an automation account.

 ### You have an Azure subscription that contains the virtual machines shown in the following table.
 Subnet1 and Subnet2 have a Microsoft.Storage service endpoint configured.
 You have an Azure Storage account named storageacc1 that is configured as shown in the following exhibit.
 For each of the following statements, select Yes if the statement is true.
 Otherwise, select No. Explanation: Box 1: Yes The public IP of VM1 is allowed through the firewall.
 Box 2: No The allowed virtual network list is empty so VM2 cannot access storageacc1 directly.
 The public IP address of VM2 is not in the allowed IP list so VM2 cannot access storageacc1 over the Internet.
 Box 3: No The allowed virtual network list is empty so VM3 cannot access storageacc1 directly.
 VM3 does not have a public IP address so it cannot access storageacc1 over the Internet

 ![Question 35 part 1](images/question35_1.jpg)